skye10/Cook-Y-in-X-minutes/git/git-with-multiple-accounts.md

 * As next step, add this key to `~/.ssh/config`.
 If this file doesn't exist, create one.

 ```
-Host bitbucket.org-rsec           ...1
+Host github-at-work               ...1
     HostName bitbucket.org        ...2
     User git                      ...3
     IdentityFile ~/.ssh/id_work   ...4
     UseKeychain yes               ...5

 Notes:
-1. Provide a string to use for this Git account
+1. Provide a string to use for this Git account ("github-at-work" in this case)
 2. Hostname domain ("bitbucket.org", "github.com", etc)
 3. User is always "git"
 4. The ssh key you created for this Host